On June 5, University of Minnesota President Joan Gabel announced a new scholarship honoring George Perry Floyd Jr.

 As of January 22, 402 donors had given $90,431 to the scholarship.

 In line with the University of Minnesota Foundation (UMF) goal of supporting a more diverse student body, UMF leaders saw an opportunity to use strategic gift reserves to encourage more giving to this scholarship.
-The foundation's Board of Trustees was pleased to approve matching funds for gifts made to the U of M Scholarship in honor of George Floyd.
-This doubles the impact (up to $50,000) of your gift!
+The foundation's Board of Trustees was pleased to approve matching funds for new gifts made to the U of M Scholarship in honor of George Floyd after November 1, 2020 (up to $50,000).

 Advancing racial justice